doubleaaron/RoboND-Rover-Project/writeup_template.md

 Using the getPerspectiveTransform and warpPerspective functions in OpenCV opened my eyes.
 I utilized the mask method from the Video Walkthrough to clip the funneled outside of the camera on the Rover.

+![alt text][image2]
+Example Grid
 ![alt text][image5]
+![alt text][image12]
+My warping, mask and transform

 Then it was on to nav thresholding, obstacle thresholding, the rock sample thresholding and the rover_coords.
-Obstacle threshold are just the opposite of navigable thresholding
+Obstacle threshold are just the opposite of Navigable threshold on this.

 ![alt text][image4]